-McCormick brings 19 years of Division I coaching experience to the Saints, having served at five different institutions.
-Her teams have made eight postseason appearances with four apiece in both the NCAA Tournament and WNIT.
+McCormick brought 19 years of Division I coaching experience to the Saints, having served at five different institutions.
+Her teams made eight postseason appearances with four apiece in both the NCAA Tournament and WNIT.

-"I'm fired up to have the opportunity to work with Coach Jaques and a great group of people," explained McCormick.
+"I'm fired up to have the opportunity to work with Coach Jaques and a great group of people," explained McCormick when she was hired.
 "I believe that she has the program going in a championship direction and I look forward to helping Siena achieve that goal."

 The Wolfpack made three postseason appearances during McCormick's four seasons and advanced to the NCAA Tournament in 2010.
 That season her recruiting efforts help land the 19th best recruiting class in the nation according to Blue Star Basketball, 28th by ESPN HoopGurlz and 29th by Premier Scouting Service.